Find Affordable College Courses

 $13,200 Average Tuition & Fees

-With a ranking of #7, Lake Superior State University did quite well on this year’s best value schools for mechanical engineering students.
+Lake Superior State University ranked #7 on this year’s Best Value Mechanical Engineering Schools in the Great Lakes Region list.
 Lake Superior State University is a small public school located in the remote town of Sault Ste Marie.

 $14,738 Average Tuition & Fees

-Northern Illinois University did quite well in this year’s ranking of the best value schools for mechanical engineering students.
-It came in at #8 on the list.
-Located in the small suburb of Dekalb, NIU is a public college with a fairly large student population.
+Northern Illinois University landed the #8 spot in the 2023 rankings for the best value mechanical engineering programs.
+Located in the small suburb of Dekalb, NIU is a public school with a fairly large student population.

-NIU undergraduate students pay an average of $14,738 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at NIU are $14,738 a year.
 The average amount in student loans that ME majors at NIU take out is $26,871.
 This translates to an average monthly loan payment of $192, based on a 10-year repayment plan.

-Read full report on Mechanical Engineering at Northern Illinois University
+Full Mechanical Engineering at Northern Illinois University Report

-With a ranking of #9, Grand Valley State University did quite well on this year’s best value schools for mechanical engineering students.
-GVSU is a fairly large public school located in the suburb of Allendale.
+Grand Valley State University landed the #9 spot in the 2023 rankings for the best value mechanical engineering programs.
+GVSU is a very large public school located in the large suburb of Allendale.

 The average tuition and fees for an out-of-state undergraduate student at GVSU are $19,628 a year.
 On average, ME graduates from GVSU take out $28,407 in student loans while working on their degree.